-Gifts and I-owe-yous aside, this can also happen on a larger scale.
+Gifts and IOUs aside, this can also happen on a larger scale.
 Many people count on receiving a large inheritance when a loved one passes away.

 This expectation is far more common among younger people, which can be particularly dangerous, since they’re just beginning to learn how to successfully manage their own finances.
-Forty-four percent of American adults between the ages of 18 and 34 expect their relatives to leave them money or valuables.
-And as it turns out, they aren’t just counting on a couple hundred dollars or grandma’s favorite quilt.
-No, their expectations are pretty high.
+About 44 percent of American adults between the ages of 18 and 34 expect their relatives to leave them money or valuables, according to a Gallup poll.

-But between inheritance taxes and, in some cases, the pricey family disputes that an inheritance inspires, most people don’t end up receiving what they thought they would.
-And if and when they do get it, most Americans only manage to save half of it (if they’re lucky).
+Between inheritance taxes and, in some cases, pricey family disputes that an inheritance inspires, many people don’t end up receiving what they thought they would.

 So if there’s one important thing to remember, it’s this: No money is guaranteed unless it’s already in your bank account.
 Not your tax refund, not your birthday check, and not your inheritance.